 - Summarizing and taking notes requires that students identify what is essential, recognize the structure in which information is presented and learn to paraphrase.

-- Homework and practice provides students the opportunity to extend learning and become more independent.
+- Homework and practice provides students with the opportunity to extend learning and become more independent.

 - Helping Students Extend and Apply Knowledge